flex-development/unist-util-visit/README.md

 walk.

 You can use [`unist-util-visit-parents`][unist-util-visit-parents] or [`syntax-tree/unist-util-visit`][unist-util-visit]
-if you only need to do a [*preorder*][preorder] traversal, or don't care the entire stack of parents.
+if you only need to do a [*preorder*][preorder] traversal, or don't care about the entire stack of parents.

 ## Install